Klaim/stdcxx-privext/proposal/draft.md

 extension method.
 Within the class definition we prefix the method with the static keyword.
-Prefixing an extension method with the static keyword outside of class scope will not define a static class method but instead define a private method with static linkage.
+Prefixing an extension method with the static keyword outside of class scope will not define a static class method but instead define a private extension method with static linkage.

 In order to resolve this issue, we propose one more change.
 We